Ualabi/self_balancing_binary_search_tree/README.rst

 sbbst (Self Balancing Binary Search Tree)
 ---------------------------------
 A Python implementation of a self balancing binary search tree (AVL Tree).
-Useful to practice, study and see how the SBBTs works.
+Useful to practice, study and see how a SBBST works.

 Introduction
 ============